joriszwart/colossus/readme.md

 Changes by J. van Langen
 ---------

-- Put function into classes, so multiple instances are possible.
+- Put the functions into classes, so multiple instances are possible.